 Both are precisely what architects and lighting designers want from you.

 “Pre-pandemic, we utilized AIA presentations to offer architects face-to-face accredited courses.
-This, in turn, gained Amerlux recognition as an architectural specification grade-U.S. based manufacturer to consider on their specifications.
-Even though these are somewhat technology-based educational presentations, you can make a large impression with your knowledge as well as Amerlux being willing and supportive to educate,” Bishop said.
+This, in turn, gained Amerlux recognition as an architectural specification-grade, U.S.-based manufacturer to consider on their specifications.
+Even though these are somewhat technology-based educational presentations, you can make a large impression with your knowledge,” Bishop said.
 “Our marketing team has charged forward and imaginatively ramped up our virtual education presence using these great tools, all of which kept clients informed.”

 One Big Tip for a Successful Virtual LED Product Launch